openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 ### Selecting Device

 First using the drop down menu, select available recording device.
-It might show up as an onboard dedvice or you can plug in a USB recorder and use that device's microphone
+It might show up as an onboard device or you can plug in a USB recorder and use that device's microphone

 ### Recording